On entropy production of repeated quantum measurements III. Quantum detailed balance: Proofs of main results

 {$(iii)\Rightarrow(ii)$} The channel $\Phi$ being irreducible, the measure $\PP$ is $\phi$-ergodic by Proposition~\ref{prop:prop channel}(v).
 Thus, Proposition~\ref{prop:conv_ep}(ii) allows us to conclude that $\wP=\PP$.

 {$(ii)\Rightarrow(i)$} Assuming, in addition, that the associated instrument $\cJ$ is informationally complete, we have to show that~\IQDB{} holds.

-Let $(\cE,V)$ be a Stinespring dilation of $\Phi=\cJ(\bA)$ and $M$ an informationally complete $(\cJ,\cE,V)$-POVM such that \beq \cJ(A)=\fS_{V,M(A)}. \eeq By assumption, there is a unitary/anti-unitary operator $\Theta:\cE\to\cE$ implementing $\theta$.
+Let $(\cE,V)$ be a Stinespring dilation of $\Phi=\cJ(\bA)$ and $M$ an informationally complete $(\cJ,\cE,V)$-POVM such that \beq \cJ(A)=\fS_{V,M(A)} \eeq and such that there is a unitary/anti-unitary operator $\Theta:\cE\to\cE$ implementing $\theta$.
+By assumption, such a choice is always possible.

 Let $J$ be an arbitrary anti-unitary/unitary $(\Phi,\rho)$-admissible map and define the time-reversed instrument $\wJ$ by Relation~\eqref{Crooks}.